Iris Out: Release

 "Iris Out" was digitally released on September 15, 2025.
 The song was later released physically on September 24, 2025, alongside "Jane Doe", as a double A-side single.
 Three variants were released: the regular edition, the Iris Out edition and the Jane Doe edition.
 The Iris Out variant includes an acrylic stand and a Polaroid photo of the character Reze from Chainsaw Man as bonus goods, while the Jane Doe version consists of a DVD of the "Kick Back" music video and a live performance video.
 First press bonuses for all variants include a serial number for a lottery in winning tickets to Yonezu's 2026 Ghost Tour.

 Music video

 A music video was released on September 15, 2025, on Yonezu's official YouTube channel, using footage from the film.
 Billboard Japan reported that it contains some spoilers from the movie.

+Live performances

+Like "Sayonara, Mata Itsuka!", Yonezu debuted the song at the 76th NHK Kōhaku Uta Gassen.
+The performance, which was recorded at the former Tokyo Expressway, starts with him in a telephone booth, listening to Hikaru Utada's chorus from his other single, Jane Doe.
+He then walks toward an LED catwalk, alongside female dancers.
+Approximately 100 dancers participated in the performance.
+During the transition between the first chorus and second verse, he travels in a shark vehicle.
+He finishes the performance with the girl group Hana, as they thank viewers and wish for a happy new year, while fireworks can be seen in the distance.

+Usage in media

+"Iris Out" was also featured in the popular battle royale game Fortnite, where the audio was used as a "jam track" and users can purchase the song for 500 Vbucks.